mooreds/docs-1/references/connectors/apify-v2-documentation.md

 ## sync_run_actor_without_input

 Runs a specific actor and returns its output.
-The run must finish in 300<!-- MAX_ACTOR_JOB_SYNC_WAIT_SECS --> seconds otherwise the API endpoint returns a timeout error.
+The run must finish in 300 seconds otherwise the API endpoint returns a timeout error.
 The actor is not passed any input.
 Beware that it might be impossible to maintain an idle HTTP connection for a long period of time, due to client timeout or network conditions.
 Make sure your HTTP client is configured to have a long enough connection timeout.
 If the connection breaks, you will not receive any information about the run and its status.
 To run the actor asynchronously, use the [Run actor](#reference/actors/run-collection/run-actor) API endpoint instead.

 <details><summary>Parameters</summary>